Julius No: Other appearances

 In the Daily Express James Bond comic-strip series by Yaroslav Horak and Jim Lawrence, Dr. No reappears in the story-line Hot-Shot, published between January 16, 1976 - June 1, 1976.
-In it, Dr. No had had survived his previous encounter with James Bond and has remerged as wealthy Indian businessman named Mr. Huliraya, and serves as the main antagonist of the story.
+In it, Dr. No had survived his previous encounter with James Bond and has remerged as a wealthy Indian businessman named Mr. Huliraya, who serves as the main antagonist of the story.

-Dr. No made several appearances in the cartoon series James Bond Jr..
-His skin, however, was rendered bright green similar to the Mandarin in Iron Man possibly due to the chemicals he was exposed to in the film.
-(In reality there was a mandate to try and not include too many ethnic characters as villains in cartoons, so quite a few Asian looking characters were given green skin like Dr. No, the Mandarin or Ming the Merciless in Defenders of the Earth).
+Dr. No (voiced by Julian Holloway) made several appearances in the 1991 animated series James Bond Jr..
+He is depicted with bright green skin, similar to the Mandarin in Iron Man.
+This change was made due to a mandate against including too many ethnic characters as villains.)

-Julius No also appeared in the video game GoldenEye: Rogue Agent (almost-completely unrelated, especially in the meaning of the title, to the 1995 film), voiced by Carlos Alazraqui.
-Despite his death in both the book and film, he appears alongside fellow enemies Ernst Stavro Blofeld, Auric Goldfinger, Francisco Scaramanga and Xenia Onatopp.
+Julius No also appeared in the video game GoldenEye: Rogue Agent, voiced by Carlos Alazraqui.
+Despite his death in both the book and film, he appears alongside fellow enemies Ernst Stavro Blofeld (Gideon Emery), Auric Goldfinger (Enn Reitel), Francisco Scaramanga (Christopher Lee) and Xenia Onatopp (Jenya Lano).
 In the game, Xenia Onatopp works for No and he seems to possess a considerable army of well-equipped henchmen as well as numerous tanks and helicopter gunships that resemble V-22 Ospreys.
 He also seems to have soldiers placed on countless rooftops and buildings in Hong Kong.
-He is electrocuted by his own reactor in a fight with the rogue 00 agent "GoldenEye".
+He is electrocuted by his own reactor in a fight with the rogue 00 agent GoldenEye.